carueda/tscfg/readme.md

 ### status

-Note, this was an interesting exercise `;)` motivated by the lack of something similar to [PureConfig](https://github.com/melrief/pureconfig) but for java.
+This tool was an motivated by the lack of something similar to [PureConfig](https://github.com/melrief/pureconfig) but for java (please point to any that I have missed!)
 It's usable to some extent but can be improved in several ways (for example, missing types include lists, durations, ..).
-Feel free to play, fork, etc.
+Feel free to play, fork, enter issues, submit PRs, etc.

-Avoiding boiler-plate is in general much easier in Scala (PureConfig for example uses case classes for the configuration spec) than in Java!
+Of course, avoiding boiler-plate is in general much easier in Scala than in Java!
+(PureConfig, for example, uses case classes for the configuration spec).

-In tscfg's approach the configuration spec is also captured in a configuration file so the familiar syntax/format is still used.
+In tscfg's approach, the configuration spec is itself also captured in a configuration file so the familiar syntax/format (as supported by Typesafe Config) is still used.
 With this input the tool generates corresponding POJO classes.